Satisfactory Academic Progress (SAP)

 Satisfactory Academic Progress (SAP) is evaluated at the end of every term, and active students who earn a letter grade in a course, excluding “W,” are notified in writing by the Office of Student Affairs of their academic standing within one month of every evaluation point.
-Students who withdraw from the institution during a term when they are issued a letter grade of A through F will receive a letter from the Dean of Student Affairs verifying their final academic standing at the time of their withdrawal from UoPeople; this will remain on permanent file with the University.
+Students who withdraw from the institution during a term when they are issued a letter grade of A through F will receive a letter from Student Affairs verifying their final academic standing at the time of their withdrawal from UoPeople; this will remain on permanent file with the University.

 The University reserves the right to place students on Academic Warning, Academic Probation, Probation Continued, and Academic Suspension, and reserves the right to remove students from Academic Probation, Probation Continued, and Academic Suspension based on their academic performance and degree level, notwithstanding the Academic Standards.
 Additionally, if at any evaluation point it can be determined by the University that it is mathematically impossible for a student to meet a minimum cumulative GPA of 2.50 before graduating, students may be dismissed from the University.

 Students maintaining a minimum CGPA of 2.50 are in good standing.

 Students who had been in good standing in the previous term and whose minimum cumulative GPA drops to below 2.50 at the end of the current term are placed on Academic Warning.
 Students on Academic Warning who meet or exceed a 2.50 cumulative GPA during the subsequent term return to good standing.
 Students on Academic Warning are encouraged to be in contact with their personal Program Advisor.